Tax and pensions

 The software you use to keep records of business finances should meet all of HMRC’s Making Tax Digital rules (also known as ‘being MTD-compatible’).

 Making Tax Digital for VAT was introduced in April 2019.
-Since then, most VAT-registered businesses with taxable turnover above £85,000 must keep digital records and submit their VAT returns using HMRC-recognised accounting software.
-MTD for VAT will be rolled out to all VAT-registered businesses from April 2022.
+Since then, most VAT-registered businesses must keep digital records and submit their VAT returns using HMRC-recognised accounting software.
+MTD for VAT was rolled out to all VAT-registered businesses from April 2022, and is now a requirement.

-The extension of MTD to cover Corporation Tax will mean big companies will need to comply with another level of record keeping and filing requirements for Making Tax Digital.
-The date for this is likely to be 2026, but that hasn’t been confirmed yet.
+The extension of MTD to cover Corporation Tax will mean big companies will need to comply with another level of record-keeping and filing requirements for Making Tax Digital.
+The date for this hasn’t been confirmed yet.

-Hot on the heels of MTD for VAT, Making Tax Digital for Income Tax Self Assessment means most individuals and landlords who pay income tax will need to keep digital records and submit quarterly reports to HMRC.
+Hot on the heels of MTD for VAT, Making Tax Digital for Income Tax means most individuals and landlords who pay income tax will need to keep digital records and submit quarterly reports to HMRC.
 These submissions will be used to estimate the amount of tax you owe before you make a final annual submission.
+This will apply to self-employed individuals and landlords with an income over £50,000 from April 2026, with this threshold being lowered to £30,000 from April 2027, and again to £20,000 from April 2028 for the same group.

-By April 2022, a second group of business owners will have to comply with Making Tax Digital for VAT.
-Almost all VAT-registered businesses will be affected by this.
+From April 2022, a second group of business owners were required to comply with Making Tax Digital for VAT.
+This applies to almost all VAT-registered businesses.

 On 1 April 2021, HMRC introduced a penalty system for those who haven’t complied with Making Tax Digital for VAT.
-Small businesses owners may have to pay fines if their tax returns are consistently late or if they fail to follow MTD rules.
+This penalty-based system is also rolling out to Making Tax Digital for Income Tax.
+Small business owners may have to pay fines if their tax returns are consistently late or if they fail to follow MTD rules.

 Multi Factor Authentication (or Two Step Verification/2FA) protects against cyber crime by asking for additional information from a user when they sign into software.